 Khujand

 Khujand is a lot more wealthy than the other Tajik cities except of course Dushanbe.
 Nowadays the city houses about 175 000 citizens and a lot more in the surrounding Sughd province, which is the wealthiest province of Tajikistan.
-The city has gotten its name from a very well known Persian poet called the Kamoli Khujandi who was born in here.
+The city has gotten its name from a very well known Persian poet called the Kamoli Khujandi who was born here.
+There is also a mausoleum dedicated for him.

 Khujand sights

-The major Khujand sites are located at the park area located on both sides of the Syr Darya and the Khujand registan area about 1 km southeast from the park/monument area and are best reached by walk with most of the at the south bank of the river.
+The major Khujand sites are located around the park area located on both sides of the Syr Darya and the Khujand registan area, about 1 km southeast from the park/monument area, and are best reached by walk as most of them are located along the south bank of the river.
 Most of the hotels are located around the park area as well.
+There is a modern cable car that you can take to cross the river with nice views over the city and the Syr Darya river, especially during the sunset time.

-At the North side of the Syr darya there are several large complexes celebrating the 20 years of independence of Tajikistan including a football stadium, swimming pool and exhibition center and a hippodrome.
-The very popular Somoni park with a huge statue of Ismail Somoni is also located there and is a popular place for locals to walk around and to admire the lit fountains of the park.
+At the north side of the Syr darya, there are several large complexes celebrating the 20 years of independence of Tajikistan including a football stadium, swimming pool and exhibition center and a hippodrome.
+The very popular Somoni park with a huge statue of Ismail Somoni is also located there and is a popular place for locals to walk around and to admire the lit fountains of the park and the large Lenin statue is located further west from the cable car.
+The bustling Khujand bazar and the nearby mausoleums and madrasas or the so called registan are a short taxi drive or a couple of kilometer walk away from the riverside.

-The Kamoli Khujandi House Museum located at western end of the Khujand park area that shows what wealthier homes, such as that of Kamoli Khujandi, in the 14th century would have looked like.
-The Kamoli Khujandi mausoleum (under a large dome with nice wooden decoration) is at a very center location a little bit North from the house museum inside the park and next to Amu Darya but he is not really buried there.
+The Kamoli Khujandi House Museum, located at western end of the Khujand park area, is a display of a house that shows what wealthier homes, such as that of Kamoli Khujandi, in the 14th century would have looked like.
+The Kamoli Khujandi mausoleum (under a large dome with nice wooden decoration) is at a very central location, a little bit North from the house museum inside the park and next to Syr Darya but he is not really buried there.

 Kamoli Khujandi is considered being one of the greatest romantic poets of the 14th century.
 He was born in Khujand but lived most of his life in Tabriz, Iran where he died and is buried.
 There are also several other monuments and fountains in the park stretching West to East and also South along the Ismoil Somoni street and Maksudjon Tanburi street towards the the Kamoli theatre.